FindMySchool LogoFindMySchool

 The admissions policy follows standard strictures: looked-after children and those with an Education, Health and Care Plan (EHCP) naming the school are admitted first.
 Subsequent priority is given to siblings of current students, followed by children living in the catchment area, and finally by distance from the school.

-The last distance offered is not permanently fixed and varies annually based on the distribution of applicants.
+The furthest distance at which a place was offered is not permanently fixed and varies annually based on the distribution of applicants.
 Families living outside the immediate Foxhills/Scunthorpe catchment should check historical cut-off points with the Local Authority, as proximity provides priority but does not guarantee a place.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Applications